somu15/somu15.github.io/Teaching.md

 ## Teaching interests

 Based on past experience, I find all aspects of teaching to be stimulating and rewarding: lecturing, interacting with the students, formulating problem sets, and lab experiments.
 I look forward to teaching analysis type courses such as Mechanics of Materials, Structural Analysis, and Statistics for Civil Engineers at the undergraduate level.
-At the graduate level, I am enthused to teach Advanced Structural Analysis, Finite Element Methods, and Dynamics of Structures.
+At the graduate level, I am enthused to teach Advanced Structural Analysis, Finite Element Methods, and Dynamics of Structures, in addition to developing Reliability Analysis of Structures and Multihazard Engineering Analysis courses.